nicolaslopezj/searchable/README.md

 "nicolaslopezj/searchable": "0.1.*"
 ```

-## Overview
+## Usage

-First, add the trait to your model and add your search rules.
+Add the trait to your model and your search rules.

 ```php
 use Nicolaslopezj\Searchable\SearchableTrait;